srinathv/srinathv.github.com/2015/10/29/list_only_dirs_in_current_directory_find_type_d_maxdepth_1.rst

-list only dirs in current directory: 'find . -type d -maxdepth 1'
+list only dirs in current directory: 'find . -maxdepth 1 -type d'
 =================================================================